Presidency of Herbert Hoover

 When the Wall Street Crash of 1929 struck less than eight months after he took office, Hoover tried to combat the ensuing Great Depression by reassuring public confidence and working with business leaders and local government.
 He also approved the Smoot–Hawley Tariff of 1930, which raised tariff rates and reduced international trade.
 As the depression worsened in 1931 and 1932, Hoover reluctantly gave in to calls for direct federal intervention, establishing the Reconstruction Finance Corporation and signing a major public works bill.
 At the same time, he signed the Revenue Act of 1932, which sought to maintain a balanced budget by raising taxes.
 However, the economy did not recover, and as a result, Hoover suffered an overwhelming defeat in the 1932 election.
-Hoover is usually ranked lower than average among U.S. presidents.
+Hoover is usually ranked in the bottom third among U.S. presidents.